-Test: 28 to 60 multiple-choice questions with use of Codes & Regulations allowed.
+Test: Practical test and Theoretical test - basic inspection of a motorcylce and multiple-choice questions with use of Codes & Regulations allowed.

-A minimum rate of 75% of correct answers is required to obtain the Technical Steward Licence and to attend test 2.
+A minimum rate of 75% of correct answers is required to obtain the Technical Steward Licence.

 Assessment objectives: To increase the knowledge, share experiences and analyse if the motorcycles presented for competition are safe and complies with the technical rules.